BeeFit: Fitness & Wellness

 Protect your brain by prioritizing activities proven to boost BDNF and counter these effects, such as aerobic exercise, learning new skills, and getting quality sleep.
 For more on sleep’s role, see our guide to sleep and recovery.

-3. Why Does Stress Make Bad Habits Harder to Resist?
+3. Why Stress Makes Cravings Harder to Resist

 Dopamine drives motivation and pursuit.
 Modern life’s constant stimulation leads to “dopamine tolerance,” requiring more intense stimuli for the same feeling.
 High cortisol exacerbates this, creating a vicious cycle where stress increases cravings for sugary food, social media, or other quick hits.
-What looks like a lack of willpower is often a stressed-out brain seeking chemical relief.
+What looks like a lack of willpower may sometimes be a stressed brain searching for fast relief, especially through food, scrolling, alcohol, nicotine, or other high-reward habits.

 Your Application